cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ### Running a query with two fields

-Specify the documents that you want to find in the database by using the `selector` parameter.
-For example, everyone who lives in New York City, NY.
+This example uses two fields to find everyone named Brown who lives in New York City, NY.

 ```json
 {